Table of Contents

 Generally speaking, the audio output area is where you should look first before you do anything else.

 You need to test your speaker settings on your computer on your Zoom window and make sure that they are not muted.
-You will usually find the settings for audio in the control panel of your computer.
+You will usually find the audio settings in your computer’s control panel.

 If you are using your computer’s speakers and you are not using a secondary speaker system (such as headphones, Bluetooth speakers, or jack-connected speakers), then you should examine the settings.

 On the bottom right-hand side of your computer screen, you should see a small speaker icon.
-Click the drop down menu, then click Test speaker button.
+Click the drop-down menu, then click the Test Speaker button.
 From here, you can assess if you have your volume turned up and not set to mute.

 If you do not see this speaker icon, there are other ways you can change this.